Capillary/ecom-api-document/source/includes/_order.md

 ## Balance Enquiry

 Retrieves the wallet balance of a customer of a specific service.
-For example, loyalty card, RazorPay and so on.
+For example, balance of loyalty card, RazorPay and so on.

 > Sample Request